isomerpages/moe-silingpri/_parents-hub/Parents Gateway App/FAQs.md

 third_nav_title: Parents Gateway App
 ---
 ### FAQs

-**1\.
-What is Parent Gateway?**

-Parents Gateway is a mobile app available on iOS and Android for parents.
-It affords&nbsp;schools the convenience of updating parents of your schools’ programmes and for&nbsp;parents to provide consent for their children to participate in school activities.
+<details><summary><b> What is Parent Gateway?</b></summary> <p>Parents Gateway is a mobile app available on iOS and Android for parents.
+It affords schools the convenience of updating parents of your schools’ programmes and for&nbsp;parents to provide consent for their children to participate in school activities.</p></details>

 **2.&nbsp;Why Parents Gateway?**&nbsp;